Craps: All About the Craps Game

 Multi-Roll Bets

-Also known as proposition or prop bets, these one-roll bets are resolved in the next roll of the dice and players either win or lose immediately.
-Most of these bets are also known as Service bets and for them, chips are placed at the center of the craps table.
-It is different, however, when playing online craps.
+Also known as proposition or prop bets, these one-roll wagers are settled on the next roll of the dice, and players either win or lose immediately.
+Most of these bets are also called Service bets, and the chips for them are placed in the center of the craps table.
+Playing online craps, however, is different.

-A good example for a prop bet is Snake Eyes and with it, players bet that the shooter will toss 2 in the next roll.
+A good example of a prop bet is Snake Eyes, and with it players wager that the shooter will toss a 2 on the next roll.
 The Field bet is more popular, though, because it wins if the dice land on 2, 3, 4, 9, 10, 11, or 12.

 Craps Variations

-Over the past few centuries, the game of craps has developed significantly and different versions of it have appeared across the world.
-Nowadays, there are not many variations and most casinos offer the same rules and payouts, which are considered as a standard.
+Over the past few centuries, the game of craps has evolved significantly, and different versions of it have appeared around the world.
+Today, however, there are few variations, and most casinos offer the same rules and payouts, which are considered standard.

 Bank Craps

-This the most common variation of craps and it can be found as “casino craps” or simply “craps”.
-Bank craps is the game you can play online and, in fact, much of this guide refers to it.
-Its origins could be traced back to the first gambling houses in Las Vegas and from there, it was popularized around the world.
-The house edge for every bet is different but overall, it is around 1.40%.
+This is the most common variation of craps, and it can be found under the names “casino craps” or simply “craps.”
+Bank craps is the version you can play online, and much of this guide refers to it.
+Its origins can be traced back to the first gambling houses in Las Vegas, and from there it became popular worldwide.
+The house edge varies by bet, but overall it averages around 1.40%.

 Crapless Craps

-Crapless craps is probably one of the weirdest variations of this game.
-It does not have the Don’t Pass bet and the rules for the Pass Line bet are very different.
-This variation has a higher house edge at 5.38%, which is why it is not particularly popular among players.
+Crapless craps is perhaps one of the most unusual variations of this game.
+It does not include the Don’t Pass bet, and the rules for the Pass Line bet are significantly different.
+This variation has a higher house edge of 5.38%, which is why it is not particularly popular among players.

 New York Craps

-New York craps can actually be found in many casinos around the world but it does not allow Come and Don’t Come bets to be placed.
-In addition, it uses a different table layout Here, the overall house edge is 5.00%.
+New York craps can be found in many casinos around the world, but it does not allow Come and Don’t Come bets.
+In addition, it uses a different table layout.
+Here, the overall house edge is 5.00%.

 Simplified Craps

-Simplified craps is a very rare version of the game where all the standard types of bets have been completely scrapped.
-Instead, players can bet on 2, 3, 4, 10, 11, or 12, i.e. the numbers, where there are just a few possible combinations.
-Of course, these are also the numbers that are the least likely to land.
-The house edge in this game is 2.80%.
+Simplified craps is a very rare variant of the game in which all standard bet types have been removed.
+Instead, players may wager on 2, 3, 4, 10, 11, or 12 – numbers that have only a few possible dice combinations.
+These numbers are also the least likely to appear.
+The house edge in this version is 2.80%.

 Craps Odds and House Edge